-145 Innovation zones are very successful in emerging economies such as Shanghai, or Shenzhen intelligence can be either very beneficial (such as safer roads, personalized healthcare, and efficient resource use) or lead to unfavorable outcomes (such as technological unemployment, widening inequality, or lethal autonomous weapons).
+Artificial intelligence (AI) is poised to transform the economy, society, social and political systems across Europe and the world.
+The societal impact of artificial intelligence can be either very beneficial (such as safer roads, personalized healthcare, and efficient resource use) or lead to unfavourable outcomes (such as technological unemployment, widening inequality, or lethal autonomous weapons).